mitchadam/mitchadam.github.io/content/blog/why-you-need-to-write-a-blog.md

 ---
-title: "💻 Why you need to write a blog"
+title: "💻 Why You Need to Write a Blog"
 date: 2022-10-30
 draft: false
 ---